tsackton/taelgarverse/docs/people/other-humans/geoffrey.md

 Geoffrey, possibly a false name, was an traveler who arrived in [Roscombe](<../../gazetteer/greater-sembara/addermarch/roscombe.md>) from [Valcroix](<../../gazetteer/greater-sembara/addermarch/valcroix.md>) in the autumn of 1714, taking a room at [The Traveler's Rest](<../../gazetteer/greater-sembara/addermarch/the-traveler-s-rest.md>) for roughly six months.
 According to [Bertrand LeBlanc](<../addermarians/bertrand-leblanc.md>) and [Emma Cole](<../addermarians/emma-cole.md>), he kept largely to himself, ate alone with his nose in a book, and made repeated solo excursions into the [Highmoor](<../../gazetteer/greater-sembara/addermarch/highmoor.md>), sometimes staying out for a week at a time.
 Shortly before the spring thaw he outfitted himself with ropes, ladders, and other climbing gear, and left for parts unknown.

+In May of DR 1715, his dead body was found by the [Addermarch Mercenaries](<../pcs/addermarch/addermarch-mercenaries.md>) in [Duncan of Haldrenn](<../addermarians/duncan-of-haldrenn.md>)'s root cellar.
+The body showed signs of axe wounds and blunt-force trauma, and the cellar contained ancient coins, a pendant of [The Warlord](<../../gods-and-religions/gods/incorporeal-gods/mos-numena-pantheon/the-warlord.md>), and burned scraps of Duncan's notes.
+Later, Duncan's recovered letters later revealed that Geoffrey had been paid by an unknown patron to search for [serpentine](<../../things/materials/serpentine.md>).